mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 Telling me that I was loved didn’t make me feel any better about my relationship with President Okuda nor was it an apology for the way he reacted.
 I didn’t want an apology until he knew why his words were hurtful.
 This situation was just another piece of evidence why I didn’t like being emotionally vulnerable around my family.
 It confirmed to me that it really was better to hide myself growing up.

 Maybe I agreed with one of Nozomu’s perceptions of people: President Okuda was like a CEO.
-I thought he’d care to know more about my life, not merely because I had the title of “son”—merely the result of his contribution of sperm to produce offspring—but because of the emotions he had for raising, nurturing, and teaching me.
+I thought he’d care to know more about my life, not because I had the title of “son”—merely the result of his contribution of sperm to produce offspring—but because of the emotions he had for raising, nurturing, and teaching me.
 Maybe that wasn’t the case if he viewed my writing was just “_Harry Potter_.”
 He didn’t ever have to know about this side of me.
 I took that risk of being vulnerable in hopes of strengthening my relationship with my family.

 But yes, I did agree with Nozomu.
 President Okuda was CEO first, father second.